 Jennifer Rasmussen, Esq.
-Ms. Rasmussen has been the Tax Director of Thornhill Financial LLC, an accounting firm, since November 2022.
+Ms. Rasmussen has been the Tax Director of Sikich LLP, an accounting, tax and advisory firm, and its predecessor Thornhill Financial LLC, an accounting firm, since November 2022.
 In such capacity, she advises clients on succession planning, serves as a senior member of the firm's high net worth family practice and provides financial, tax, estate and retirement planning.
 Prior to joining Thornhill Financial LLC, Ms. Rasmussen was the Chief Operating Officer of FSM Capital Management LLC from 2007 until 2022.

 Cindy Flynn.
+Since 2024, Ms. Flynn has been the Chief Experience Officer at the Advisor.
 Since 2023, Ms. Flynn has been President of Arrowhead Consulting.
 In such capacity, she partners with senior executives and their leadership teams to provide strategic and tactical consulting services to achieve revenue and profit growth objectives, focusing on strategic planning, branding, media mix optimization, market execution and corporate alignment.
 From 2019 to 2023, Ms. Flynn was Chief Marketing and Communications Officer of Union Home Mortgage Corp., a full service mortgage company with annual lending over \$13 billion.
 Previously, Ms. Flynn was the Executive Vice President and Chief Administrative Officer of New York Community Bancorp., Inc., one of the largest 25 largest bank holding companies in the nation and a leading producer of multi-family loans in New York City.
 As the Executive Vice President of New York Community Bancorp, Ms. Flynn was responsible for overseeing the day-to-day operations of the bank's consumer banking business.
 Ms. Flynn joined New York Community Bancorp., Inc. in December, 2009.
 Prior to that, she was Chief Marketing Officer for AmTrust/Ohio Savings Bank from 2007 until 2009.